wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 Common values or values in the short range are compressed using dictionary or delta.
 Outliers that occur infrequently are encoded in uncompressed form, and stored separately.
 As a result, fewer bits are required to encode common or small deltas, reducing the compressed size.
+Lastly, the paper proposes a compressing format that allows fast random access within a compressed page.
+The page buffer, therefore, can store only compressed pages, which are decompressed only at query time, saving both memory bandwidth and space.